-Many of us out there who want the benefits that come with an upgraded HVAC system.
-The reduced utility bills, increased energy efficiency, and the peace of mind that come with these upgrades are exactly why we want them – it’s just that the up-front cost associated with the installation or retrofit can prevent many of us from actually achieving that goal.
+Many of us out there want the benefits that come with an upgraded HVAC system.
+The reduced utility bills, increased energy efficiency, and the peace of mind that comes with these upgrades is exactly why we want them – it’s just that the up-front cost associated with the installation or retrofit can prevent many of us from actually achieving that goal.

 And here’s where this wonderful opportunity comes into play.
 The WRCOG (Western Riverside Council of Governments) has a new program for Riverside County residents and businesses that allows them to perform the necessary retrofits or upgrades to their homes or buildings without having to pay the up-front cost out of pocket.
 This is great for those who wish to benefit from increased energy efficiency and decreased monthly utility bills.

 No up-front cost AND you still get the retrofit or upgrade of your HVAC system?
 The whole thing sounds too good to be true; so how does it work?
 It’s actually rather simple – property owners in Riverside Country can apply for program coverage describing the energy and water savings improvements desired.
 If approved, the WRCOG will pay the up-front cost for the improvement, allowing property owners to pay back the amount through annual property tax assessments over a certain amount of time.

 Being able to update your home or business’s energy efficiency will save thousands in utility and maintenance costs, while at the same time promote a healthier and more efficient region of the state.
 When more of us are using our energy and water efficiently, we all benefit.
 That’s the driving force behind this program – finding a way that we can all benefit and move toward to brighter, greener future.